Frequently Asked Questions

 It’s also possible to have same day delivery mastering at a small extra fee.
 Please contact me first if same day delivery mastering can be done!

-Yes, it’s possible to attend a mastering-session, but i’m not a big fan of it.
-I will explain why it will be better to NOT to attend the session.
+I’m sorry to say that it’s not possible to attend a mastering-session any more.
+I will explain why I stopped doing attended sessions.
 I have synesthesia, which means I feel, see, taste, experience music and sound, not just by ear.
 I make use of this synesthesia during mastering and because of that, the experience drives me in a certain direction to get to the point where things ‘fall into place’.
 When someone attends the mastering session, I will be distracted and the synesthesia experience will be a lot less.
 This means I need to listen to it more ‘technically’ and way less by experiencing it, which makes it harder for me to get things in the direction that I want it to.
 Simply said, it will NOT make your master any better when attending the session.

 Sure!
 Go ahead and listen to the music in this Spotify playlist.
 This is a small selection of music that I mastered, but it will give you a good idea.
 I don’t believe in before/after examples myself because the master will probably be louder then the rough mix and so it will not give you the real picture.